Rhododendron Species Foundation and Botanical Garden: History

-The organization was founded in 1964 by members of the American Rhododendron Society (ARS) after a visit to Britain by Dr. Milton Walker.
-Walker was interested in importing cuttings from the best rhododendron plants in the wild as well as public and private gardens.
-He learned that he could not import cuttings directly from Europe due to American regulations.
-Canada allowed imports from Europe.
-Walker asked the owner of the Royston Nursery, Mary Grieg on Vancouver Island in British Columbia to propagate the cuttings; she worked out an arrangement with the University of British Columbia to facilitate the process.
+The organization was founded in 1964 by members of the American Rhododendron Society (ARS) after a visit to Britain by Dr. Milton Walker of Oregon.
+Walker was interested in importing cuttings from the best rhododendron plants in the wild as well as from public and private gardens.
+He learned that he could not import cuttings directly from Europe due to American regulations, but Canada allowed such imports.

+Walker asked Mary Grieg, the owner of the Royston Nursery on Vancouver Island in British Columbia, to propagate imported cuttings for him.
+She made an arrangement with the University of British Columbia to facilitate the process.
 Evelyn Jack, working with the University, grew the plants for two years and, by agreement, kept one plant for the University and sent the other to Oregon for the Society.

 The Society kept the plants on Walker's property near Eugene, Oregon until 1971 when they were moved to a Board member's home near Salem, Oregon.
-By 1974, after outgrowing several other sites, the collection moved to its current location, provided by Weyerhaeuser Company corporate headquarters at no cost to the Society.
+By 1974, after outgrowing several other sites, the collection was moved to its current location in Washington state.
+It was provided by Weyerhaeuser Company corporate headquarters at no cost to the Society.

-In 1976 a membership and volunteer program were developed.
+In 1976 membership and volunteer programs were developed.
 The garden was replanted to group species most closely related to each other.
 In 1980 the garden opened to the public on a limited basis.